penumbra-zone/penumbra/docs/protocol/src/protocol/action_descriptions/spend.md

 ### Randomized verification key Integrity

-The zk-SNARK certifies that for non-zero values $v \ne 0$, the randomized verification key $rk$ was derived using the witnessed $ak$ and spend auth randomizer $\alpha$ as:
+The zk-SNARK certifies that the randomized verification key $rk$ was derived using the witnessed $ak$ and spend auth randomizer $\alpha$ as:

 $rk = ak + [\alpha]B_{SpendAuth}$